 Relocate a French Company to Israel

-This article addresses those who seek to relocate a French company to Israel.
+How to relocate a French company to Israel?
 During the last few years, business relocations between France and Israel have been increasing.
 Our law firm, Cohen, Decker, Pex & Brosh, provides some important considerations before embarking on a business relocation to Israel.

 While this article specifically addresses French businesses, we also provide these services for other international businesses seeking to relocate to Israel.
 It is important to note that Israeli corporate law falls under the jurisdiction of the Israeli Corporations Authority.